 Here is an example scenario.
 A company requires a dome to run a patrol (tour) continuously viewing four preset points.
 One of the preset points is the main entrance door to the building.
 The requirement is to ensure that during out of hours the entrance door is not breached.
 The dome alarm 1 channel is connected to a door contact on the main entrance door.
-A CAT5 twisted pair is connected at the dome end to the ALM1 and GND connection on the D3 connector.
+A CAT5 twisted pair is connected at the dome end to the RED Alarm 1 and the BLACK Ground connection on the dome alarm cable.
 At the door contact end the twisted pair is connected either way round.
 The dome is then set up for a tour using presets 01 to 04 and called TOUR 1.
 In addition preset 29 is set up focusing the dome camera at the door entrance.
 When the building is vacated the dome is left running a tour of the four presets.
 If the door contact is closed a voltage free switch is made on the Alarm 1 channel.
 The dome then automatically calls preset 29 which locks onto the main entrance door.
-As the HOME OPTION menu has been set to HOME POS Tour 1, DWELL time 6 minutes, after the alarm is triggered for 6 minutes, the dome will revert to TOUR 1.
+As the HOME OPTION menu has been set to HOME POS Tour 1, after the alarm is triggered, the dome will revert to TOUR 1.

-13) Connecting the Output Alarm
+Connecting the Output Alarm